maevecrossan/peaceful-path/README.md

 * I want users to engage with the 30-day mindfulness challenge.
 * I want to grow our customer base by encouraging users to sign up for updates.
 * I want to create a small gallery of original content to further engage customers and display our services.

+#### Opportunities
+Below is a table of opportunities with corresponding importance and viability/feasibility ratings.